christinepham/interview-resources/README.md

 Interview Resources aims to bring you a comprehensive list of interview questions commonly heard in today's job-hunting market.

-These will most likely fall into Entry Level questions since that's what I've been applying for.
-There may be some internship ones based on others as well.

 The collection will be separated by interview type, rather than company, so that you can apply the questions across industries.

+*Most of these will be based on Entry Level SWE Questions that have been asked.
+There may also be Internship ones as well and Code Challenges given.*

 Ready.
 Set.
 Land the Offer.